Registration for Summer 2025 courses will open on the first Monday of February.

 Al-Shamma, Kate |

-N/A | Summer College Online | Click to read more about PSPK-1080-130 |
+N/A | Summer College 3 | Click to read more about PSPK-1080-130 |

 A performance course designed to introduce basic principles of communication and the classical roots from which they were derived.
 Students will prepare and present speeches in both formal platform settings and informal group discussions.
 While attention will be given to extemporaneous delivery, the emphasis of the course is on work behind-the-scenes: organizing ideas, structuring messages, and adapting messages for specific audiences.
 Attention will also be given to methods for evaluating oral discourse.
 Students who experience anxiety in public speaking situations are encouraged to enroll.
 Fall and Spring..
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||